By learning more about bone marrow donation and the commitment involved, you will be able to decide if donating bone marrow is right for you.

 What if I have medical complications related to the donation?

-We have contracts with health care organizations and doctors who are experts in bone marrow and blood cell transplants.
-You will receive the coverage you need.
+We have extensive contacts with health care organizations and medical professionals who are experts in bone marrow and blood cell transplants and medical care.
+We will work with them to help find care for complications related to donation.

 Donating bone marrow